-Objectives

-Many women attempt to manage urinary incontinence (UI) independently with variable success whilst health professionals may be unaware of their needs.
-This study aimed to (1) understand older women's experiences of UI, their self-management strategies and support needs; (2) explore health professionals' experiences of supporting women and providing relevant services; and (3) combine their experiences contribute to development of a theory-and evidence-based self-management package for UI.
+Objectives Many women attempt to manage urinary incontinence (UI) independently with variable success while health professionals may be unaware of their health professionals to inform needs.
+This study aimed to (1) understand older women's a self-management package experiences of UI, their self-management strategies and support needs; (2) explore health professionals' experiences of supporting women and providing relevant 2023;13:e071831. doi:10.1136/ services and (3) combine their experiences contribute to development of a theory-based and evidence-based self- Prepublication history and management package for UI. additional supplemental material

-Design

-Qualitative semi-structured interviews were conducted with 11 older women with UI and 11 specialist health professionals.
+Design Qualitative semi-structured interviews were conducted with 11 older women with UI and 11 specialist health professionals.
 Data were analysed independently using the framework approach, then synthesised in a triangulation matrix to identify implications for content and delivery of the self-management package.

-Setting

-Community centres, community continence clinic and urogynaecology centre of a local teaching hospital in northern England.
+Setting Community centres, community continence clinic and urogynaecology centre of a local teaching hospital in northern England.

-Participants

-Women aged 55 and over who self-reported symptoms of UI and health professionals delivering UI services.
+Participants Women aged 55 years and over who self-reported symptoms of UI and health professionals delivering UI services.